sudormrfbin/helix/book/src/icons.md

 - `operator`
 - `type-parameter`

 By default, these icons have the same style as the loaded theme's `keyword` key.
-Their style can be customized using the `symbolkind` key in the theme configuration file.
+Their style can be customized using the `symbolkind` key in the theme configuration file, or it can individually be overridden by their `color` key.

 > An icon flavor TOML file must define either none or all of these icons.

 ### Mime types icons

-The `[mime-type]` section defines optional icons for mime types or filename, such as:
+The `[mime-type]` section defines **optional** icons for mime types or filename, such as:

 ```toml
 [mime-type]